jcoleman/tomcat-redis-session-manager/README.markdown

 Since each situation is different, the manager gives you several options which control the details of when/how sessions are persisted.
 Each of the following options may be selected by setting the `sessionPersistPolicies="PERSIST_POLICY_1,PERSIST_POLICY_2,.."` attributes in your manager declaration in Tomcat's context.xml.
 Unless noted otherwise, the various options are all combinable.

 - `SAVE_ON_CHANGE`: every time `session.setAttribute()` or `session.removeAttribute()` is called the session will be saved. __Note:__ This feature cannot detect changes made to objects already stored in a specific session attribute. __Tradeoffs__: This option will degrade performance slightly as any change to the session will save the session synchronously to Redis.
+- `ALWAYS_SAVE_AFTER_REQUEST`: force saving after every request, regardless of whether or not the manager has detected changes to the session.
+This option is particularly useful if you make changes to objects already stored in a specific session attribute. __Tradeoff:__ This option make actually increase the liklihood of race conditions if not all of your requests change the session.

 Possible Issues
 ---------------